Time-inconsistency with rough volatility: Examples

 \section{Examples}

-Now we can return to the investigation on the impact of volatility roughness.
-We apply the general framework to some specific problems that have explicit or semi-closed form solutions.
-They are the TC-MVP with constant risk aversion \citep{basak2010dynamic}, TC-MVP for log-returns \citep{dai2020log}, non-exponential discounting problem \citep{ekeland2008investment}, and TC-MVP with a state-dependent risk aversion \citep{bjork2014mean}.
-For short, we call TC-MVP with constant risk aversion as {\it const-MV} case and TC-MVP for log-returns as {\it log-MV} case.
-We focus on the Volterra Heston stochastic volatility model, which is a specific form of the SVIE (\ref{Eq:Volterra0}).
+In this section, we investigate the impact of volatility roughness.
+We apply the general framework to some specific decision-making situations with explicit or semi-closed form solutions.
+They include TC-MVP with constant risk aversion \citep{basak2010dynamic}, TC-MVP for log returns \citep{dai2020log}, and the MV objective with a linear controlled Volterra process.
+We refer to TC-MVP with constant risk aversion as the {\it const-MV} case and to TC-MVP for log returns as the {\it log-MV} case.
+We focus on the Volterra Heston model, which is a specific form of SVIE (\ref{Eq:Volterra0}).

-We use the concept of resolvent frequently.
-Kernel $R$ on $[0, \infty)$ is called the {\em resolvent}, or {\em resolvent of the second kind}, of $K$ if
+The concept of resolvent is used frequently.
+Kernel $R$ on $[0, \infty)$ is referred to as the {\em resolvent}, or the {\em resolvent of the second kind}, of $K$ if

 where $*$ denotes the convolution operation:

 The integral is extended to $t = 0$ by right-continuity if possible.
 Further properties of these definitions can be found in \cite{gripenberg1990volterra,abi2017affine}.
 Examples of kernels are available in Table \ref{Tab:Kernel}.